Romanesque Revival architecture in the United Kingdom: Romanesque gallery

+French religious exile and continental influences

+The French religious exile of 1901-1914, triggered by anti-clerical legislation, brought Continental Romanesque Revival traditions directly to Britain through displaced religious communities.
+Approximately 30,000 French religious were forced into exile, with Britain receiving significant numbers who established new foundations reflecting their architectural heritage.

+The most architecturally significant example is Our Lady of Grace Church, Charlton, built 1905-1906 by French architect Eugène-Jacques Gervais (1852–1940) for the exiled Sisters of the Assumption.
+The church represents a rare example of Neo-Romanesque design in British Catholic architecture, where Gothic Revival was overwhelmingly preferred.
+Built of stock brick with stone dressings, it features a five-bay nave with barrel vault, Corinthian columns with scagliola shafts, and a dramatic apse originally containing a theatrically lit statue of the Virgin and Child on clouds.

+The church forms part of an integrated heritage complex with the Grade II listed Highcombe House (c.1824-1825), previously home to inventor Sir William Congreve, 2nd Baronet and railway engineer William Henry Barlow.
+Gervais's design synthesised French Neo-Romanesque traditions with British construction methods, creating architecture that preserved Continental Catholic aesthetic principles while adapting to local contexts.

+This building represents material evidence of one of the most significant episodes of religious persecution in modern European history, demonstrating how forced migration paradoxically strengthened global Catholic architectural heritage through the transplantation of regional traditions.

 Chapel architecture

 In the 1860s, Romanesque architecture became a popular style of architecture for Dissenting chapels.
 Possibly this was intended to give the impression that they were churches similar to Anglican churches and they are often referred to as churches rather than chapels.
 This form of architecture was often chosen by the Baptists.
 This architecture is an adapted and debased form of Italianate Romanesque as seen at the Potter's Bar Old Baptist Church in Hertfordshire in 1859.
 The Baptist Church in Brown Street Salisbury of the 1880s is similar in bright red brick and was built in the 1880s.
 It is noticeably more archaeologically correct in its use of arched windows and the entrance door.
 A Baptist Chapel of 1870 by the Lincoln architects Drury and Mortimer, the Mint Lane Baptist Chapel in Lincoln is in a debased Italianate Romanesque revival style but has a surprising tower in the castellated Gothic style.